software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > Implement a `AnswerRestControllerTest` test class with the following test methods for the POST `/api/answers` endpoint:
 >
-> - `createAnswerSavesValidAnswer`: send a POST request to the `/api/answers` with a _valid request body_ (attributes should pass the validation).
+> - `createAnswerSavesValidAnswer`: save a _published quiz_ with a question to the database and send a POST request to the `/api/answers` with a _valid request body_ (attributes should pass the validation).
 Then, the response should have the saved answer and the database should have one answer with the attributes matching the request body
-> - `createAnswerDoesNotSaveInvalidAnswer`: send a POST request to the `/api/answers` with a _invalid request body_ (attributes should not pass the validation).
+> - `createAnswerDoesNotSaveInvalidAnswer`: save a _published quiz_ with a question to the database and send a POST request to the `/api/answers` with a _invalid request body_ (attributes should not pass the validation).
 Then, the response should status have a `400 Bad Request` status and the database should not have any answers
+> - `createAnswerDoesNotSaveAnswerForNonExistingQuestion`: send a POST request to the `/api/answers` with a non-existing question id in the request body.
+Then, the response should status have a `404 Not Found` status and the database should not have any answers
+> - `createAnswerDoesNotSaveAnswerForNonPublishedQuiz`: save a _non-published quiz_ with a question to the database and send a POST request to the `/api/answers` with a valid request body.
+Then, the response should status have a `403 Bad Request` status and the database should not have any answers
 >
 > Create an issue for this task and add it to the Sprint 3 Backlog project.
 Add "test" and "task" labels for the issue.
 You don't need to add a user story label for the issue.

+{: .highlight }
+>
+> From now on, implement tests for every new REST API endpoint.

 ## Test coverage